Pool Care Guide

 Manage cyanuric acid

 Keep CYA between 30 and 50 ppm.
 Above 80 ppm, maintenance levels can't reliably prevent algae.
-The only correction is partial draining.
+The only correction is partial draining and refilling.

 04